LackyUA/iOSdojo/README.md

-# iOS dojo
+# iOS dojo 🥋
-A place to train skillsю
+A place to train skills. 👊
 # List of katas
 1. Format string "Saturday, 30 May 2020, 1:13:13 PM" to date.
 2. Format current date into "year.month.day - X quarter" string.